seanyoung247/calculator-app/README.md

 ### Aims

 My primary aim was to learn the Vue framework by building a simple vue app.
 I also wanted to explore how much interactivity and reactivity can be built purely in CSS.
+Also how well Javascript and CSS can be coupled for dynamic effects.

 #### Current features